Mark Hagen is to Parrot Knowledge as Dennis Yu is to social media or as Michael Jordan is to basketball.

 We usually get home from the shop around five or six and I now immediately turn her light off.

-She started sitting on the eggs October 8 so 21 days would make it October 29.
-We may even go to 30 days before we expose her to 72 hours of full spectrum lighting.
+She started sitting on the eggs on October 8 so 21 days would make it October 29.
+We may even go to 30 days before we expose her to 72 hours of full-spectrum lighting.

 By making less food available, she may intuitively question food availability and reduce the production of future eggs because she’s thinking that not enough food will be available to help future offsprings survive.